MPS93/MPS_TFMscripts/README.md

 Hello and welcome to the repository of the scripts from my master thesis: 'Elliptic curves: various models and their addition laws'.
-Have some fun playing around with the scripts and hopefully you can find something helpful for you here.
+Have some fun playing around with the scripts and hopefully you can find something helpful to you here.

-All '.m' files are ready to be run in \MAGMA and, in most cases, their computational time also allows to run them in MAGMA's online calculator.
-For the script where the computational time is too long the the output is available in this repository.
+All '.m' files are ready to be run in MAGMA and, in most cases, their computational time also allows to run them in MAGMA's online calculator.
+For the script where the computational time is too long the output is available in this repository.

 --> Link to MAGMA's online calculator: https://magma.maths.usyd.edu.au/calc